3 Memory and Allocators

 Important

 If a local object in your function is stored in the stack, you should never return a pointer to this local object from the function.
-Because this pointer will always become undefined after the function returns, since the stack space of the function is destroyed at the end of it’s scope.
+Because this pointer will always become undefined after the function returns, since the stack space of the function is destroyed at the end of its scope.

 But what if you really need to use this local object in some way after your function returns?
 How can you do this?
 The answer is: “in the same you would do if this was a C or C++ program.
 By returning an address to an object stored in the heap”.
-The heap memory have a much more flexible lifecycle, and allows you to get a valid pointer to a local object of a function that already returned from it’s scope.
+The heap memory has a much more flexible lifecycle, and allows you to get a valid pointer to a local object of a function that already returned from its scope.

 3.1.5 Heap

 One important limitation of the stack, is that, only objects whose length/size is known at compile-time can be stored in it.
 In contrast, the heap is a much more dynamic (and flexible) type of memory.
-It is the perfect type of memory to use on objects whose size/length might grow during the execution of your program.
+It is the perfect type of memory to use for objects whose size/length might grow during the execution of your program.

 Virtually any application that behaves as a server is a classic use case of the heap.
 A HTTP server, a SSH server, a DNS server, a LSP server, … any type of server.
 In summary, a server is a type of application that runs for long periods of time, and that serves (or “deals with”) any incoming request that reaches this particular server.

 The heap is a good choice for this type of system, mainly because the server does not know upfront how many requests it will receive from users, while it is active.
 It could be one single request, or, 5 thousand requests, or, it could also be zero requests.
-The server needs to have the ability to allocate and manage it’s memory according to how many requests it receives.
+The server needs to have the ability to allocate and manage its memory according to how many requests it receives.

 Another key difference between the stack and the heap, is that the heap is a type of memory that you, the programmer, have complete control over.
-This makes the heap a more flexible type of memory, but it also makes it harder to work with it.
+This makes the heap a more flexible type of memory, but it also makes it harder to work with.
 Because you, the programmer, is responsible for managing everything related to it.
 Including where the memory is allocated, how much memory is allocated, and where this memory is freed.

 Unlike stack memory, heap memory is allocated explicitly by programmers and it won’t be deallocated until it is explicitly freed (Chen and Guo 2022).

 To store an object in the heap, you, the programmer, needs to explicitly tells Zig to do so, by using an allocator to allocate some space in the heap.
-At Section 3.2, I will present how you can use allocators to allocate memory in Zig.
+At Section 3.3, I will present how you can use allocators to allocate memory in Zig.

 Important